yanchaoluo/STAT545-hw-Luo-Yanchao/hw3/hw3_Luo_yanchao.md

 ![](hw3_Luo_yanchao_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-4-1.png)

-From the graphs above, we could find that except Asia and Africa, the maximum GDP per capita for continents occur in 2007.
+From the graphs above, we could find that the maximum GDP per capita for all continents occur in 2007, except Asia and Africa.
 In addition, there is an increasing trend for GDP per capita of Oceania.

 ``` r
 p2<-gapminder %>%